gitcompu/pcbwork/PHH_IOExpander.md

 The board provides a 10 pin header to plug a Adafruit Trinket M0  (which is a SAM21D 32 bit 32K RAM 256K EPROM plus 2M flash and comes preloaded with Circuit Python).
 The SDA/DSL of the Trinket M0 can be attached to main SDA/SDL via jumpers SW-TMSD/SW-TMSL.
 The Triket works at 3.3V level and expects the board to be running at 3.3V signal level , so its ok to plugin when board is connected to RPiHat (it draws power from 5V connector so does not require USB connection - you can connect USB if you want).

 When **5V/3V-I2C** header is connected, it is only safe to plug trinket the board only on two conditions
-  - The Vcc of the header is at 3.3V and signals are also at 3.3C
+  - The Vcc of the header is at 3.3V and signals are also at 3.3V
   - The Trinket M0 is powered from USB

-Never connect Trinket if **5V/3V-I2C** is connected and operating at 5V signals levels (maybe add a I2C bidireciton convertor to work around this limitation).
+Never connect Trinket if **5V/3V-I2C** is connected and operating at 5V signals levels (maybe add a I2C bidirectional convertor to work around this limitation).

 ### LEDs
 The two 8 bit ports drives 16 LEDs .
 However the ground connection for the LED resistors is open by default for Port B (so LED do not work unless you close the Jumpers LEDB-GND).
 By setting the 23017 B port pins as output, you can blink all the possible LED you wanted to blink.
 Regarding port A , all the eonnected LEDS series resistors' tail are routed to pins on header GAH (along with a GND pin).
 So if you short all the pins of the GBH (or selective pins are connected to ground), you can blink the port A connected LEDs.